rebeccawilliams/oldrebeccawilliamssite/content/pages/community-groups.md

     padding_bottom: medium
     has_border: false
     background_color: secondary
-    subtitle: Organized to learn about tech x society issues together.
+    subtitle: Organized to learn about tech and society issues together.
 seo:
   title: Community Groups
   description: This is the community groups page